Telmatobius

+Etymology

+The word Telmatobius is derived from the Greek: τέλμα (télma, "swamp") and βίος (bios, "life").

 Ecology and conservation

 All Telmatobius species are closely associated with water and most species are semi-aquatic, while a few are entirely aquatic.
 They are found in and near lakes, rivers and wetlands in the Andean highlands at altitudes between 1000 and 5200 m.
 The genus includes two of the world's largest fully aquatic frogs, the Lake Junin frog (T. macrostomus) and Titicaca water frog (T. culeus), but the remaining are considerably smaller.
+In terms of tadpoles, the species with the largest tadpoles tend to be in higher elevated streams and lakes.
+This includes the species T. culeus, T. macrostomus, T. mayoloi, and T. gigas.
 Telmatobius contains more than 60 species; the vast majority seriously threatened, especially from habitat loss, pollution, diseases (chytridiomycosis and nematode infections), introduced trout, and capture for human consumption.

 The three Ecuadorian species have not been seen for years and may already be extinct: T. cirrhacelis last seen in 1981, T. niger in 1994 and T. vellardi in 1987.
 Similarly, seven of the fifteen species in Bolivia have not been seen for years.
 However, some might still be rediscovered: the Bolivian T. yuracare had not been seen in the wild in a decade and there was only a single captive male.
 A few wild individuals were located in 2019, thus ending the captive male's informal status as an endling (last survivor of the species).